1. The Goal of Preserving the Window Size and Position

 In this example, we will preserve the window size and its position relative to the desktop window using the WINDOWPLACEMENT structure.
 We will also use the SaveBarState function of CFrameWnd class to save the toolbar state.

 2. The Default Behavior of the Application

 First, create an SDI MFC application by accepting all the defaults in wizard.
-Run it, and drag the toolbar so that it appears in the left of the window.
+Run it, and drag the toolbar so that it appears on the left of the window.
 Then, resize the window and leave it towards the bottom left corner of the desktop.
 The window now looks as shown below:

-When we reopen the application, the toolbar stays below the menu horizontally, and window does not stay near the start menu as shown above.
-Additionally, we will not see our resized window and by all means the customization that we did is lost.
+When we reopen the application, the toolbar stays below the menu horizontally, and the window does not stay near the start menu as shown above.
+Additionally, we will not see our resized window and by all means, the customization that we did is lost.
 This is the default behavior of the MFC SDI application.
 OK, let us start the code change.
 We are going the write WINDOWPLACEMENT structure in the registry while closing the application.
-And when we open it again we read the registry to remember out last customization.
+And when we open it again we read the registry to remember our last customization.

 Video 1: Default behaviour of SDI Application – Does not preserve window position

 3.1 Set an Application Key in the Registry

 We are using the SetRegistryKey function of the CWinApp to create a Key Root for our example.
 In our case, we are creating HubPages as the Key.
 Now, have a look at the below code which is written in the InitInstance of CWinApp: